 2c.
 For each selected untrusted AF VFL clients, the VFL server sends a Nnef_VFLTraining_AFClient_Subscribe to the NEF handling that AF.

 2d.
-For each selected untrusted AF VFL clients, the NEF sends a Naf_VFLTraining_Subscribe to that AF.
+For each selected untrusted AF VFL client, the NEF sends a Naf_VFLTraining_Subscribe to that AF.
 The NEF may also translate the analytic filter information if needed, e.g. TAIs into geographical area.

 NOTE 2: In this release, the same NF associated with a VFL Server or VFL Client capability during the VFL training for a VFL correlation ID is also the same NF during the VFL inference.